InvoxiPlayGames/FestivalInstrumentMapper/README.md

 * Whammy and tilt, for overdrive activations, can be tempremental.
 * Sometimes the app won't fully close and will be stuck in the background.
+* Xbox 360 controllers can cause framerate issues.
+* Versions of Windows with random services removed ("debloated") won't work.
+This can not be fixed.

 Please report any other issues you run into on the [issue tracker](https://github.com/InvoxiPlayGames/FestivalInstrumentMapper/issues).
 When reporting issues, please read the FAQ